rscode999/cnet/documentation/rules.md

 Method names must use snake case.

 Getter methods (methods that return the value of a private field) should be the field's name, or at least very similar to the field name.
-If the getter accesses a field by index (an identifier of integer type) in an indexed sequence (an ordered collection of objects, whose elements are uniquely identified by index numbers), the setter name must end with "at".
+If the getter accesses a field by index (an identifier of non-negative integer type) in an indexed sequence (an ordered collection of objects, whose elements are uniquely identified by index numbers), the setter name must end with "at".
 Examples:
 - `value()`, to retrieve the field `value`
 - `sequence_element_at(int index)`, to retrieve a sequence element at index `index`

 Setter methods (methods that change the value of a private field) should start with the word "set".
 If the setter appends a field to the end of a sequence, the setter name may start with "add".
 If the setter accesses a field by index (an identifier of integer type) in an indexed sequence (an ordered collection of objects, whose elements are uniquely identified by index numbers), the setter name must end with "at".
+The index number must be the first parameter.
 Examples:
 - `set_value(Value new_value)`, to change the private field `value`
 - `add_element(Element new_element)`, to append `new_element` to the end of an indexed sequence
 - `set_element_at(int index, Element new_element)`, to change the element at `index` to `new_element` in an indexed sequence

 Class names and method parameter names should use no abbreviations.
 Example: Choose `update_parameters(const Object& object)` instead of `update_params(const Object& obj)`.
 You may use abbreviations if the full name will make the class unwieldy or confusing.

-In case of naming conflicts between parameters and class fields, the class field should take the less verbose name.
+In case of naming conflicts between parameters, method names, and class fields, the class field should take the abbreviated or less verbose name.

 ## Class Structure Rules

-Classes must match the template below.
+Classes must match the template starting at the words "BEGIN CLASS FORMAT".

 There are lines of comments separating the different sections.
 The lines should appear in the class definition.
 The number of comment lines may vary.
 Longer classes should have more comment lines separating each section.